nielsbaloe/vertxui/README.md

 vertxui
 ===

-A 100% Java 100% asynchronous toolkit: Fluent HTML with a virtual DOM for speed and beautiful view-on-state ReactJS-ish notation, POJO serializers for ajax/websockets/sockJS/eventbus, an Eventbus server- and clientside, automatic browser reloading, fast pure-java jUnit GUI testing, and more.
+A 100% Java 100% asynchronous toolkit: Fluent HTML with a virtual DOM for speed and beautiful view-on-model ReactJS-ish notation, POJO serializers for ajax/websockets/sockJS/eventbus, an Eventbus server- and clientside, automatic browser reloading, fast pure-java jUnit GUI testing, and more.
 This is how Java web programming should have looked like 15 years ago.

 VertxUI offers:
 * forget about Javascript, you're familiar with Java.
 * communicate in 100% the same POJO's at client- and serverside through ajax/websockets/sockjs/eventbus.
-* forget about HTML or learning a HTML-ish language like ReactJS, but declarate view-on-state by using Java lambdas and streams.
+* forget about HTML or learning a HTML-ish language like ReactJS, but declarate view-on-model by using Java lambdas and streams.
 * no IDE tooling required, the java to javascript translation happens run-time.
 * during development: automatic browser reloading of generated javascript, resources (.css/.jpg/etc) and state
 * Fluent HTML has a virtual DOM behind the scenes (a la ReactJS), only visually updating what changed in your model.